mjrgh/Pinscape_Controller/README.md

 that are still unclear, and **they don't include the accelerometer chip**, which was a key feature of the original FRDM-KL25Z that made it such a great platform for virtual pinball.
 You can identify the new boards by their **square corners**; the original FRDM-KL25Z had rounded corners.
 In addition, you can visually confirm that the accelerometer is missing, by looking for an empty set of pads labeled **ACCEL**.
-So far, we've only seen the new version being sold at Farnell in the UK, but my guess is that they'll also show up at US distributors soon.
-Farnell is still showing a picture of the original rounded-corner model on their site, but they're actually shipping the new version.
-If you install the Pinscape software on the new board, it will **appear** to install successfully, but the Config Tool and other software on the PC won't be able to connect to it, presumably due to some as-yet unknown change they made to the US hardware on the board.
+The distributors haven't updated their product images yet, so you can't trust that - in all likelihood, you'll get the new version when you order no matter what the product page says.
+If you install the Pinscape software on the new board, it will **appear** to install successfully, but the Config Tool and other software on the PC won't be able to connect to it.

 Please consider the new [Pinscape Pico](https://github.com/mjrgh/PinscapePico/) as an alternative.
 That's a new generation of the Pinscape software designed from the ground up for the Raspberry Pi Pico.